-We say this many times, but it is worth pointing out that the disclaimer function in Office 365 is actually meant for plain-text messages, not email signatures.
-Office 365 is not designed to provide native email signature management, so it’s quite common to find an Office 365 signature not working the way you want it to, especially if HTML is involved.
+We say this many times, but it is worth pointing out that the disclaimer function in Office 365 (now Microsoft 365) is actually meant for plain-text messages, not email signatures.
+Office 365 is not designed to provide native email signature management, so it’s quite common to find a signature not showing up in Outlook when using Office 365, especially if HTML is involved.

 This article covers the most common complaints that organizations have when it comes to their Office 365 signatures not working correctly and what the probable causes are.

 Images aren’t showing in my signature or appear as attachments

 The Office 365 disclaimer function doesn’t let you embed images like logos, social media or banners as it cannot recognize them as separate elements.
 This is why your email signature will not render as intended.
 So, if you try to manually add an image into your signature, a recipient is likely to see a blank square with a red “X” in it or they will find a separate attachment has been added to the email message.

 To solve this problem, you need to host all email signature images online.
 You can use your web server to do this or a free hosting site like Imgur or TinyPic.